A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-of composite maps converge to a constant function in $V$?
-In this paper we give a survey of some of the answers and open problems connected with this question." \item (1996) Walter S. Sizer and E. K. Wiredu , Convergence of some continued radicals in the complex plane. \emph{Bulletin of the Malaysian Mathematical Society} \textbf{19}, no. 1, 1--7.
-MR1465806. { Cited in \textsc{Johnson and Richmond 2008} and \textsc{Mukherjee 2013} .} Independently rediscovers the result from \textsc{Schuske and Thron 1962} that the continued square root \eqref{E:Dop1832-6} above converges for all complex constants $a$, where the principal value of the square root function is used.
-The authors note that, using a different branch of the square root function, there are values of $a$ for which \eqref{E:Dop1832-6} does not converge.
-The MathSciNet review MR1465806 mistakenly displays the general continued square root \eqref{E:croot} above, instead of \eqref{E:Dop1832-6}.
+Independently rediscovers the result from \hyperref[Sch1962]{\textsc{Schuske and Thron 1962}} that the continued square root \eqref{E:Ber1692-2} above converges for all complex constants $a$, where the principal value of the square root function is used.
+The authors note that, using a different branch of the square root function, there are values of $a$ for which \eqref{E:Ber1692-2} does not converge.
+The MathSciNet review MR1465806 mistakenly displays the general continued square root \eqref{E:croot} above, instead of \eqref{E:Ber1692-2}.